RafaelGermann/gator/README.md

 - `gator feeds` - List all feeds
 - `gator follow <url>` - Follow a feed that already exists in the database
 - `gator unfollow <url>` - Unfollow a feed that already exists in the database

+- ## License

+This project was created as part of the Boot.dev Go course for educational purposes.